Useful links:

 We’ll use

-to specify a range of commits to revert.
-Suppose that the last commit he did wasffffff
+git revertto specify a range of commits to revert.
+Suppose that the last commit he did wasffffff, and the first he did wasaaaaaa, you’d write this:

 git revert aaaaaa^..ffffff